RanitManik/DSA-Bootcamp-C/README.md

   <h1> Data Structures and Algorithms Bootcamp in C</h1>
 </div>

 Welcome to the Data Structures and Algorithms Bootcamp using the C programming repository!
-This repository contains a collection of my DSA assignments and captivating code creations aimed at helping you master the fundamentals of Data Structures and Algorithms using the C programming language.
-Delve into detailed chapters, practice sets to enhance your skills.
+This repository contains a collection of my DSA assignments and source code creations while learning DSA from CodeWithHarry.
+Master the fundamentals of Data Structures and Algorithms using the C programming language.
+Delve into detailed chapters and practice sets to enhance your skills.

 ## Table of Contents